bunkahle/Transcrypt-Examples/cookies/cookies.rst

 	    document.cookie = cname + "=" + cvalue + "; " + expires + "; path=/"
 	    # alert("Cookie set: " + cname + "=" + cvalue + "; " + expires + "; path=/") # debugging

 The cookie has now be set.
-It can be deleted by the user when the user is resetting all the cookies or a cookies of a certain website in his browser.
+It can be deleted by the user when the user is resetting all the cookies or a cookie of a certain website in his browser.
 It will also be deleted if the expiration is reached and the cookie is not fresh anymore - it has reached its expiration date (best before date like on food items).
 But it can also be deleted programmatically by the website by just putting its expiration date to a time